Market Cap: 24h Vol: BTC: BTC Dom:

 Both parties can negotiate until a final price is confirmed.

-3. Execution & Liquidity Sourcing
+3. Execution and Liquidity Sourcing

 The desk fills the order using: